 Cost of living in Dubai

-Living in Dubai is always over-hyped or underestimated by novices; sometimes people don’t consider how expensive it is staying in Dubai.
+You want to work in Dubai?
+Working in Dubai is always over-hyped or underestimated by novices; sometimes people don’t consider how tough it is working in Dubai.
 Though it is barely noticed by high income earners.
 Things like rent, owning a car, bills would literally suck you dry faster than the dry air in Dubai.
 You must have been happy that income taxes aren’t in Dubai until the saved money is siphoned by the landlord.

 Bed space Accommodation: is a type of accommodation where you sleep on a small simple bed especially portable camp bed.
 In this type of accommodation, you will have as few as four people in the same house depending on the size of the house.
 A low salary earner are found here to avoid spending almost on his money on house rents depending on location of Dubai.